petershin/liferay-learn/docs/dxp/latest/en/users-and-permissions/accounts/account-roles.md

 1. Click the *Define Group Scope Permissions* tab.
 Select what permissions the Role has to act on resources owned by other groups (i.e. Sites, channels, asset libraries, etc.).
 Note that the permissions apply for the Account that is [selected as the current account](./account-management-widget.md#using-the-account-management-widget).

-1. To assign an Account User to this Role, navigate to *Applications* &rarr; *Accounts*.
+1. To assign an Account User to this Role, navigate to *Control Panel* &rarr; *Accounts*.
 Select a specific account.

 1. Click the *Roles* tab and click the _Options_ icon (![Options icon](../../images/icon-actions.png)) of the Role you just created.
 Click *Assign Users*.